eduartluis/curriculum/README.md

 Identification of improvement opportunities that allow a better response to the customer needs taking advantage of available resources.
 Leader of the development teams in charge of the implementations and improvements requested by the client.
 Implementation of business process, file transfer, and document transformation through map editor.
 Supporting existing integrations and services in IBM BUS 10.
 Report generation for costs in AWS defining tags and categories.
 Participate in pre-sales activities.<br>

-**Accomplishments**<br>
+_Accomplishments_<br>
 - Design use cases of file transfer with Sterling.
 - A road map for migration of current file transfers to Sterling.
 - Successfully made the first transfer from Sterling to AWS.
 - Pioneer in Shell script implementation for CI/CD in Sterling.
 - Tuning AWS infrastructure for delivery management system with several e-commerce and social commerce customers.
 - A redesign of the data model in MongoDB.
-Index definition, Database size, JSON document definition.Eliminating bottleneck and decreasing service quota meaning in a bill reduction of about 20%.
+Index definition, Database size, JSON document definition.
+Eliminating bottleneck and decreasing service quota meaning in a bill reduction of about 20%.

 ### [Sophos Banking Solutions](https://www.sophossolutions.com/)
 Senior Technical Consultant Nov 2012 - Feb 2018<br>